-There is so much more to do in Camarillo then just shop at the outlet stores.
-You’ll find lots of fun things to do for kids of all ages whether you’re looking to stay active indoors or out, or both!
+There is so much more to do in Camarillo than just shopping at the outlet stores.
+You’ll find lots of fun things to do for kids of all ages whether you’re looking to stay active indoors or out — or both!

 1012 W. Ventura Blvd., Camarillo, CA 93010

 The McGrath Family has been farming for five generations now.
 Their organic farm features a roadside market that is open from 9:00 am to 6:00 pm daily.
 In addition, families can pick their own strawberries each weekend from 10:00 am to 5:00 pm.

 1605 E. Burnley St., Camarillo, CA 93010

 Community Center Park is a 12.85-acre park that is also home to several community events throughout the year including Easter and Halloween festivities.
 You’ll find a large children’s playground here featuring climbing structures you may not see anywhere else.
 There are also large grassy areas, outdoor fitness equipment, a horseshoe pit, and more.

 Pleasant Valley Historical Museum and Botanical Garden — TEMPORARILY CLOSED

 For families interested in learning about the history of Camarillo and the surrounding area, the Pleasant Valley Historical Museum is the place to go.
 On display are a variety of early artifacts, newspapers, journals, clothing, photographs, and more.

 Kids might be intrigued to see early 20th-century telephones.
 The gazebo and gardens feature native plants and trees which serve as “an important local refuge for native bees and butterflies.”
 Keep in mind that the museum and garden are both on the small side so you won’t be spending hours here.
 The facility is open from 12:00 pm to 4:00 pm on Saturdays and Sundays.